 Does hand sanitiser kill a virus?

 The most effective way of cleaning our hands is still with warm water and soap.
-The reason for this is because the combination of warm water and of soap aids in removing the natural oils on our hands which are responsible for capturing and trapping – and therefore spreading – microbes like virus carrying bacteria.
-Of course, we do not always have access to warm water and soap and hand sanitiser is a convenient way of ensuring that we are still maintaining strict hand hygiene while weare out and about.
+The reason for this is because the combination of warm water and of soap aids in removing the natural oils on our hands which are responsible for capturing and trapping – and therefore spreading – microbes like viruses and bacteria.
+Of course, we do not always have access to warm water and soap and hand sanitiser is a convenient way of ensuring that we are still maintaining strict hand hygiene while we are out and about.
 And an antibacterial agent, hand sanitiser does what warm water and soap simply does more effectively–it strips the natural oils from our hands which are responsible for holding disease carrying germs.
-By using hand sanitiser before we touch public surfaces and after touching them, we can help to reduce the spread of germs which cause diseases like Covid-19 and influenza.
-Often, we don’t even realise that we may be carrying the germs responsible for these diseases and while we aren’t infected ourselves, we are still capable of passing on those germs to other more vulnerable people who may be fatally affected by contracting a virus.
+By using hand sanitiser before we touch public surfaces and after touching them, we can help to reduce the spread of germs.

 What is the best hand sanitiser?